seblee97/teacher_student_dynamics/README.md

 - Construct summary plots in addition to separate plots.
 - Interleaving for ODEs.
 - Frozen units (for critical learning experiments).
-- Add config checks on ODE/Network compatibility.
-- *Option for single head student (in addition to multi-head already implemented).
+- *Option for single head student; ODEs.

 ### Not Planned